dchristian3188/dchristian3188.github.io/_posts/2017-04-17-Working with Plaster.md

 layout: post
 title: Working With Plaster
 ---
+Plaster is a powershell scaffolding module.
+It helps keep your module and resouces consists and following best practices.
 **The Good Stuff**: Go check out plaster, a template-based file and project generator written in PowerShell.
 [Plaster Project Page](https://github.com/PowerShell/Plaster)
 <!-- TOC -->